TheDeveloperAAA/multi-tf-trading-system/README.md

 Work In Progress.

-This repository implements a deterministic multi-timeframe trading system with backtest and live excetion parity, built for the NumatiX Quan dev assignment.
+This repository implements a deterministic multi-timeframe trading system with backtest and live excetion parity, built for the NumatiX Quantitative Developer assignment.